-Exception: For a subscriber or their eligible dependents enrolling during a special open enrollment, dental coverage begins the first day of the month following the later of the event date or the date the online enrollment or required form is received.
+For a subscriber or their eligible dependent enrolling during a special open enrollment, dental coverage begins the first of the month following the later of the event date or the date the form is received.
+If that day is the first of the month, coverage is effective on that day.

 Exceptions:

-1. If the special open enrollment is due to the birth or adoption of a child, or when the subscriber has assumed a legal obligation for total or partial support in anticipation of adoption of a child, dental coverage begins as follows:

-- a.
-For an employee, dental coverage will begin the first day of the month in which the event occurs; - b.
-For the newly born child, dental coverage begins the date of birth; or - c.
-For a newly adopted child, dental coverage begins on the date of placement or the date a legal obligation is assumed in anticipation of adoption, whichever is earlier; - 2.
-For a spouse or state-registered domestic partner of a subscriber, dental coverage will begin the first day of the month in which the event occurs. - 3.
-If adding a child who becomes eligible as an extended dependent through legal custody or legal guardianship, dental coverage begins on the first day of the month following eligibility certification.
+- 1. If the special enrollment is due to birth or adoption of a child, or when the subscriber has assumed a legal obligation for total or partial support in anticipation of adoption of a child, dental coverage begins as follows:. - a.
+For an employee, dental coverage begins the first day of the month in which the event occurs; - b.
+For the newly born child, dental coverage begins the date of birth; - c.
+For a newly adopted child, dental coverage begins on the date of placement or the date a legal obligation is assumed in anticipation of adoption, whichever is earlier; or - d.
+For a spouse or state-registered domestic partner of a subscriber, dental coverage begins the first day of the month in which the event occurs.

+2. If adding a child who becomes eligible as an extended dependent through legal custody or legal guardianship, or a dependent child with a disability, dental coverage begins on the first day of the month following eligibility certification.